Water Quality-NPDES

 Water Quality

-Many people are unaware that whatever ends up in the storm drains flow directly, untreated, into our rivers, lakes, and streams.
-The City of Jurupa Valley, along with many other communities, faces the issue of having to address the impacts that storm water runoff has on local waterways as part of the Environmental Protection Agency’s (EPA) Nation Pollutant Discharge Elimination System (NPDES).
+Many people remain unaware to the fact that anything deposited into the storm drains flows directly and untreated into our rivers, lakes, and streams.
+The City of Jurupa Valley, in alignment with numerous other communities, struggle with the imperative task of mitigating the impacts of Stormwater runoff on local water bodies as stipulated by the Environmental Protection Agency’s (EPA) National Pollutant Discharge Elimination System (NPDES) permit program.

 Storm Drain Pollution

-Storm drain pollution happens throughout the year when pollutants such as motor oil, antifreeze, trash, and grease accumulate on streets and parking lots.
-When rain finally does fall it carries these pollutants into the storm drain.
-Even common activities such as watering your lawn and washing your car cause pollutants to make their way to the storm drain.
+Pollution in storm drains occurs consistently throughout the year as substances like motor oil, antifreeze, litter, and grease gather on streets and parking lots.
+When precipitation does occur, it transports these pollutants into the storm drain.
+Everyday tasks, such as watering your lawn and washing your car, also contribute to the introduction of pollutants into the storm drain system.

 Preventing Pollution